-Dalmatia is a region on the southern coast of Croatia, bordered by Bosnia and Herzegovina and in the south by Montenegro.
-The region is split in North-, Middle- and South-Dalmatia.
-The main urban center of northern Dalmatia is Zadar, it is also the main ferry port for the northern Dalmatian islands.
-The next major town is Sibenik, with a quiet historic center and a wonderful fifteenth-century cathedral.
-Another highlight are the waterfalls of the Krka National Park.
+Dalmatia is a region on the southern coast of Croatia, bordered by Bosnia and Herzegovina to the west and in the south by Montenegro.
+The region is divided into Northern, Central and Southern Dalmatia.
+The main urban centre of Northern Dalmatia is Zadar, which is also the main ferry port for the northern Dalmatian islands.
+The next major town is Sibenik, with a quiet historic centre and a wonderful 15th century cathedral.
+The waterfalls of the Krka National Park are another highlight.

-The main natural attraction in this part of Dalmatia is the Kornati archipelago, an assembly of wonderful islands.
+The main natural attraction in this part of Dalmatia is the Kornati archipelago, a group of wonderful islands.

-South Dalmatia is one of the most urbanized parts of the Adriatic coast.
-Split is the historic and cultural center that also serves as the Adriatic´s main ferry port.
+Southern Dalmatia is one of the most urbanised parts of the Adriatic coast.
+Split is the historic and cultural centre that also serves as the Adriaticֹ’s main ferry port.

 One of the historically important cities in Dalmatia is Dubrovnik.
-It is located in the southernmost part of Dalmatia and counts about 43,000 inhabitants.
-It is also one of the most visited cities with a beautiful old town, a big port and an international airport (DBV).
-Most of the high class hotels in Dalmatia are located in Dubrovnik.
+It is located in the southernmost part of Dalmatia and has about 43,000 inhabitants.
+It is also one of the most visited cities, with a beautiful old town, a large port and an international airport (DBV).
+Most of the luxury hotels in Dalmatia are located in Dubrovnik.

-Another highlight is the Renaissance town of Trogir with the cathedral St. Laurentius and the Cipiko Palace.
-The coast south of Split is one of Dalmatia´s most enchanting, with the beautiful mountains and long pebble beaches.
+Another highlight is the Renaissance town of Trogir, with the cathedral of St Lawrence and the Cipiko Palace.
+The coast south of Split is one of Dalmatias most enchanting, with beautiful mountains and long pebble beaches.